yhc1338/backtrace_ball/README.md

 I surpose that increase the parameter will solve the issue as it will predicet the situation that the object can not pass the forth barrier.

-But this operation increases the depth of the prediction exponentially, because it will increase the depth of the prediction by geometrically multiplying.
+But this operation will increases the cost of computing greatly, because it will increase the depth of the prediction exponentially.

 And I did not verify the assumption.